YunoHost/doc/postinstall.md

 This is the first domain name linked to your YunoHost server, but also the one which will be used by your server's users to access the **authentication portal**.
 It will thus be **visible by everyone**, choose it wisely.

-* If you do not have a domain name, or if you want to use the YunoHost's DynDNS service, choose a sub-domain of **.nohost.me** or **.noho.st** (i.e. `homersimpson.nohost.me`).
+* If you do not have a domain name, or if you want to use the YunoHost's DynDNS service, choose a sub-domain of **.nohost.me** or **.noho.st** (e.g. `homersimpson.nohost.me`).
 The domain will be configured automatically and you won't need any further configuration step.

 * If you do know what **DNS** is, you probably want to configure your own domain name here.
 In this case, please refer to the [DNS page](/dns) page for more informations.